 More Fall Activities

 If you are looking for more crafts and activities to do with kids in the fall, below is a collection of some of my favorite and most popular activities.
-From a fall sensory walk, and science experiments to escape room activities and more fall crafts, there is lots to keep kids busy and learning.
+From fall learning centers, and STEM challenges to escape room activities, there is lots to keep kids busy and learning.